VanitySoftware/DarkVibez/README.md

 ![dv-small](https://user-images.githubusercontent.com/84387545/186991372-f55b08da-2293-4e84-9881-6c3c50b5a2af.png)

 # For Vencord users
 Sadly, Vencord users can't configure DarkVibez as Vencord gets the theme directly from GitHub.
 If you want to configure DarkVibez, think about switching to BetterDiscord.
+Alternatively, you can paste DarkVibez into QuickCSS.

 # About Discord Web-App
 DarkVibez also works fine with the Discord Web-App if you use an Extension which supports Custom-CSS for specific websites.